How to Make Kolache

 Dry Fruit Filling

-Prune, peach, or apricot Filling: Cook 2 lbs, of dry fruit in enough water to cover until tender.
+Prune, peach, or apricot filling: Cook 2 lbs of dried fruit in enough water to cover until tender.
 Drain and pit if necessary.
-Then blend ½ cup sugar, 1 teaspoon vanilla and/or ¼ teaspoon cinnamon.
+Then blend in ½ cup sugar, 1 teaspoon vanilla and/or ¼ teaspoon cinnamon.

 Applesauce Filling